SAP-samples/btp-azure-opensap/Week3/Unit2/README.md

        └── bpmworkflowruntime_mail
    ```

 4.2.
-Go to BTP cockpit and navigate to destinations and import the downloaded mail destination
+Open a new tab and go to your **dev** space in the [SAP BTP Trial cockpit](https://hanatrial.ondemand.com). **Import** the downloaded mail destination.

    ![WF Import the mail destination](./images/wf_import_destination.png)

 4.3.
-Add your SMTP Server host and credentials
+Add your SMTP Server host and credentials.

    ![WF Mail Destination](./images/wf_mail_destination.png)